jatanrathod13/Personal-Website/README.md

 Below is an updated version of your README that adapts the Fuwari template to highlight your personal website.
-You can copy and paste this into your repository’s README file:
+You can copy and paste this into your repository's README file:

 ---